XKaguya/STOTool/README.md

 # STO-Tool

-A tool for checking the server status of Star Trek Online.
+A tool for checking the server status of Star Trek Online written in C#.

 ![img](https://github.com/XKaguya/STOTool/assets/96401952/02eaa90d-a557-43be-a7fd-434c24c395a6)

 # Features
+## Fast
+By using Cache, The program will response with specific information less than 5 sec.
 ## Initiative Ability
 * Real-time news display